gearglow/ReptiliaWithATwist/The List - Outtakes.md

 "_Now_ it's a party!"
 James said. "_Gladius magnus!_" A glowing golden blade of pure magic grew from the tip of his wand, humming with power as he flicked it to a low-guard position.

-"_Plokámia!_" Lily cast, conjuring eldritch tentacles of solid darkness, brimming with stray eyes, teeth, and worse.
+"_Avyssaléa plokámia!_" Lily cast, conjuring eldritch tentacles of solid darkness, brimming with stray eyes, teeth, and worse.
 "So it is.
 And we're the life of the party!"

 "_What._" Voldemort said, eyes bulging.
 "No magic can resurrect the dead!"